tahayvr/noisekit/templates/README.md

 # {{PROJECT_NAME}}

-A SvelteKit project created with [noiseKit](https://github.com/tahayvr/noisekit) - the noiseRandom SvelteKit starter.
+A SvelteKit project created with [noiseKit](https://github.com/tahayvr/noisekit).

 ## Your Stack